 Trim the wick to 5mm before lighting.
-Burn for 2-4 hours a time, ensure the melt pool reaches the edge of the candle container before extinguishing, this will help to prevent a 'tunneling effect' and is especially important during the first burn.
+Burn for 2-4 hours a time, ensure the melt pool reaches the edge of the candle container before extinguishing, this will help to prevent a 'tunnelling effect' and is especially important during the first burn.
 Always place the candle and burn on a level fire resistant surface.
 We advise on not burning your candle any longer than the maximum recommended burn time.
 Keep your candle free from any foreign material, this includes wick trimming and matches.

 We advise using a candle snuffer to extinguish your candle.
 This will prevent your wicks from drifting off centre, thus maximising your candle burn time.
 Blowing out your candle is not recommended as liquid wax may splatter and your wick may continue to glow and emit a small amount of smoke - which is perfectly natural when you extinguish a candle when blowing out rather than using a snuffer.
-Once your canele is extinguished, allow the wax to solidify and then follow the candle storage advice below.
+Once your candle is extinguished, allow the wax to solidify and then follow the candle storage advice below.

-Before lighting your candle, always trim your wick to 5mm with a pair of sharp scissors or a pair of candle Wick Trimmers.
+Before lighting your candle, always trim your wick to 5mm with a pair of sharp scissors or preferably a pair of candle Wick Trimmers.
 This helps to stop any build up on your wicks and encourages your candle to perform to its best, providing the cleanest and even burn possible.

 Candles are sensitive to light and temperature - you can avoid your candles from cracking and melting by storing your candles in an upright position and in a cool, dry place, away from direct sunlight.
 Keep your candles dust free by covering the candle with a lid, a dust cover or by placing your candle under a glass cloche out of direct sunlight.

-Candles do burn at their way best in still air, if you cannot avoid draughts, follow the candle safety above and also turn your candle periodically to help avoid your candle burning unevenly.
+Candles do burn at their way best in still air, if you cannot avoid draughts, follow the candle safety above and turn your candle periodically to help avoid your candle burning unevenly.

 To prevent fire and serious injury always burn your candle within sight.
 Avoid draughts, vibrations and keep out of reach of children and pets.
 Never burn your candle on a delicate or non-heat resistant surface or near anything that can catch fire.
 See label on the bottom of the candle for further health and safety advice.

 Due to the unique design of the wood wick, it is unlikely that the candles in the jars would need trimming.
 When lighting the candle, light the wick at one end and allow the flame to naturally flow across the wick.
-Your flame height may vary and it may occasionally even appear to self-extinguish.
+Your flame height may vary, and it may occasionally even appear to self-extinguish.
 Even at a low flame, the wick will continue to heat, and the flame height should return shortly.

 If you candle does happen to tunnel, here are a few tricks for you to try in resetting the candle memory so to get an even burn: